 But human beings are complex.
 When their emotional needs are neglected as they struggle to make a living, stress, anxiety and depression can occur.
 In some cases, people are genetically predisposed to such mental health issues, which can be exacerbated by a toxic work environment.

 When mental health problems flare up at work, the employee’s performance can suffer, and they suddenly find themselves under the microscope of indifferent managers, coworkers and clients.
 When this happens, things tend to get worse.

 We regularly get calls from frustrated workers asking whether or not they should go on stress leave.
 It’s a complicated question that even an attorney can’t answer with a simple yes or no. Fears persist about whether an employee can be fired for taking time off and whether their original position will be waiting for them when they return.
 Some wonder if stress or depression is reason enough to ask for an extended leave.

-This article was written to discuss some of the laws surrounding mental health and disability leave as well as the questions an employee should consider before taking leave.
-If you feel your employer is treating you unlawfully, or has retaliated while you were out on protected leave, contact our office to schedule a consultation.
+This article was written to discuss some of the leave of absence laws surrounding mental health and disability leave as well as the questions an employee should consider before taking leave.
+If you feel your employer is treating you unlawfully, or has retaliated against you while you were out on protected leave, contact our office to schedule a consultation.

 Legal Protections for Workers with Disabilities

 Most workers know that California law protects employees with mental disabilities.
 CA Government Code §12940 states that it is: